GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/02.001-100/06.051-060/01.Day-Is-Dying-in-the-West/docs.md

 Of the stars that veil Thy face,
 Our hearts ascend.

+Refrain:
+Holy, holy, holy, Lord God of Hosts!
+Heaven and earth are full of Thee!
+Heaven and earth are praising Thee,
+O Lord most high!

 4.
 When forever from our sight
 Pass the stars, the day, the night,
 Lord of angels, on our eyes
 Let eternal morning rise
 And shadows end.

+Refrain:
+Holy, holy, holy, Lord God of Hosts!
+Heaven and earth are full of Thee!
+Heaven and earth are praising Thee,
+O Lord most high!

 ```

 - |   -  |